Urban Legends: Final Cut: Critical response

+Audiences polled by CinemaScore gave the film an average grade of "D+" on an A+ to F scale.

-Dave Kehr of The New York Times wrote of the film: "[Director] Ottman doesn't have the firm grasp of tone necessary to make his deliberate ambiguities seem other than simple confusion, nor the sense of humor necessary to turn the deliberate cliches into effective satire. " Robert Koehler of Variety criticized the film's screenplay for being "[too] stuffed with movie references and jokes," and that it "slavishly follows in lock-step with the prior film's Ten Little Indians-like plot line."
+Dave Kehr of The New York Times wrote of the film: "[Director] Ottman doesn't have the firm grasp of tone necessary to make his deliberate ambiguities seem other than simple confusion, nor the sense of humor necessary to turn the deliberate cliches into effective satire."
+Robert Koehler of Variety criticized the film's screenplay for being "[too] stuffed with movie references and jokes," and that it "slavishly follows in lock-step with the prior film's Ten Little Indians-like plot line."
 Writing for the Los Angeles Times, David Chute wrote: "The coolest single element in the walk-don't-run horror sequel Urban Legends: Final Cut may be its atmospheric setting...[the] concept seems tailor-made for that kind of ingenuity, for a little bit of sly wit and playfulness.
 Movies like Final Cut are bunker-mentality productions, safe, square and purely functional, like buildings made from poured concrete."

 Roger Ebert awarded it two stars out of four, declaring that the movie "makes the fatal mistake... of believing there is still life in the wheezy serial-killer-on-campus formula," although he did concede that the production credits were "slick" and the performances "quite adequate given the (narrow) opportunities of the genre."
 The BBC echoed this in a review by Michael Thomson, who thought that the meta in-jokes of the murder scenes did not work and that the film "keeps the mediocrity [of the first film] alive as it unleashes yet more unsavoury nonsense."
 The A.V.
 Club's Nathan Rabin echoed similar sentiments, writing: "A sequel with the misguided chutzpah to rip off its derivative predecessor, Final Cut proves once again that the self-referential slasher film is every bit as tiresome and devoid of new ideas as the unironic bloodbaths that inspired it in the first place."

-The meta-critic site Rotten Tomatoes lists the film as having an approval rating of 9% among critics based on 85 reviews, with an average rating of 3.30/10.
-The site's consensus is: "This teen horror movie brings nothing new to an already exhausted genre.
-And it's bad.
-Really bad".
-Audiences polled by CinemaScore gave the film an average grade of "D+" on an A+ to F scale.
+Accolades

+Urban Legends: Final Cut was nominated for Saturn Award as the Best Horror Film, and won Teen Choice Award in the Choice Movie: Horror/Thriller category.

 Sequel

-A sequel titled Urban Legends: Bloody Mary, was released in 2005.
+A sequel titled Urban Legends: Bloody Mary was released in 2005.